page temp: measuring...

 end

-The control result is always returned to the user.
-The candidate runs alongside it, and if the results differ, a mismatch is recorded.
+Scientist returned the control result to the user and recorded whether the candidate agreed with it.
 We started at 1% of traffic.
 The mismatch rate settled at 3-4%.

-We dug into the mismatches and found that the database query only checked for one type of package, while the search service knew about all package types.
-The faster query was giving wrong answers for repositories with non-Maven packages.
+The database query only checked for one type of package, while the search service knew about all of them.
+Repositories with non-Maven packages accounted for the mismatches.

 (The eventual fix was even better: remove the check entirely.)

-Scientist didn’t track CPU time.
-So I added it.
+Scientist did not track CPU time, so I added it.

 The implementation